Azure/ALZ-Bicep/docs/wiki/PipelinesOverview.md

 ## Azure Landing Zones Bicep - Pipelines
 <!-- markdownlint-restore -->

 This document provides high-level guidance for deploying the ALZ modules with pipelines and provides sample code for GitHub Actions and Azure DevOps Pipelines.
 The sample code leverages the orchestration templates, deployment sequence, and prerequisites described in the [DeploymentFlow](https://github.com/Azure/ALZ-Bicep/wiki/DeploymentFlow) document.

-## Prerequisites

-1. Azure Active Directory Tenant.
-2. Minimum 1 subscription.
-Subscription(s) are required when configuring `Log Analytics Workspace` & `Hub Networking` services.
-Each can be deployed in the same subscription or separate subscriptions based on deployment requirements.
-3. Deployment Identity with `Owner` permission to the `/` root management group.
-Owner permission is required to allow the Service Principal Account to create role-based access control assignments.
-See [configuration instructions](https://github.com/Azure/ALZ-Bicep/wiki/DeploymentFlow#deployment-identity).
-4. GitHub or Azure DevOps account.
+In addition to these prerequisites, a GitHub or Azure DevOps account will be needed to run the pipelines.

 ## ALZ Orchestration